 The NuGIS project is supported by The Fertilizer Institute (TFI)

 .
-The two primary objectives of this project are to assess nutrient use efficiency and balance in crop production and identify weaknesses in the balance estimation processes and the datasets used for these estimations.
+The two primary objectives of this project are 1) to assess nutrient use efficiencies and balances in crop production, and 2) to identify weaknesses in the balance estimation processes and the datasets used for these estimations.

 The NuGIS Project is a cooperative effort among many people.
-The concept was first presented by the Potash & Phosphate Institute (PPI) in 2005, at one of the first meetings of the TFI-PPI Nutrient Use Task Force and its development was overeen by the International Plant Nutrition Institute (IPNI) from 2007.
+The concept was first presented by the Potash & Phosphate Institute (PPI) in 2005, at one of the first meetings of the TFI-PPI Nutrient Use Task Force and its development was overseen by the International Plant Nutrition Institute (IPNI) from 2007.
 The conceptual framework, interpretation, and reviewing were a joint effort of the IPNI staff: P.E.
 Fixen, C.S.
 Snyder, T.W.
 Bruulsema, T.S.
 Murrell, H.R.
 Reetz, S.B.
 Phillips, R.L.
 Mikkelsen, W.M.
-Stewart, and T.L.
-Jensen.
-Quentin Rund and Ryan Williams of PAQ Interactive converted concepts and tactical approaches into numeric estimates and graphical representations.
+Stewart, T.L.
+Jensen, and J. Peterson of University of Wisconsin-River Falls.
+Quentin Rund, Ryan Williams (currently at Michigan Technological University), J.D.
+Jones (currently at University of Wisconsin, Madison), Jonathan Norvell, and Saad Tarik of PAQ Interactive converted concepts and tactical approaches into numeric estimates and graphical representations.
 The project is currently coordinated by T.W.
-Bruulsema, Plant Nutrition Canada, and John D. Jones, Foundation for Agronomic Research.
+Bruulsema, Plant Nutrition Canada and managed by PAQ Interactive.